anoma/namada/documentation/dev/src/explore/design/ledger/pos-integration.md

 - standard validator metadata (these are regular storage values, not epoched data):
   - `validator/{validator_address}/address_raw_hash` (required): raw hash of validator's address associated with the address is used for look-up of validator address from a raw hash
-  - `validator/{validator_address}/max_commission_rate_change` (required): a validator chosen maximum commission rate change per epoch, set when the validator account is created and cannot be changed
+  - `validator/{validator_address}/max_commission_rate_change` (required): a validator-chosen maximum commission rate change per epoch, set when the validator account is created and cannot be changed
-  - TBA (e.g. alias, website, description, delegation commission rate, etc.)
+  - TBA (e.g. alias, website, description, etc.)

-Only XAN tokens can be staked in bonds.
-The tokens being staked (bonds and unbonds amounts) are kept in the PoS account under `{xan_address}/balance/{pos_address}` until they are withdrawn.
+Only NAM tokens can be staked in bonds.
+The tokens being staked (amounts in the bonds and unbonds) are kept in the PoS account under `{nam_address}/balance/{pos_address}` until they are withdrawn.

 ## Initialization